SpineModel/spinemodel.github.io/index.md

 Based on a chain of levels, the model can be thought of as vertebrae of a spine.
 You always measure against the highest level.
 The higher levels should set the frame for what is acceptable lower down (e.g. does this [Practice](/Practices.html) *satisfy* our choices at higher levels?).

-By mapping a [System](/FAQ/WhatIsASystem) together you create an opportunity for useful conversations to occur, and actions to be chosen that are ecologically appropriate.
+By collaboratively mapping a [System](/FAQ/WhatIsASystem), you create an opportunity for useful conversations to occur and actions to be chosen that are ecologically appropriate.

 ## First time here?
 If you're new to the Spine Model, start [here](/explanation/introduction).